awsdocs/aws-control-tower-guide/doc_source/aft-provisioning-framework.md

 1. Applies the AFT account provisioning customizations you provided\.
 The next section tells more about how to set up these customizations with an AWS Step Functions state machine, in a `git` repository\.
 This stage is sometimes referred to as the *account provisioning framework* stage\.
 It is part of the core provisioning process, but you've previously set up a framework that delivers customized integrations as part of your account provisioning workflow, before additional customizations are added to the accounts in the next stage\.

-1. For each account provisioned, it creates a pipeline in the AFT management account, which will run to perform the \(next, global\) [Account customizations](aft-account-customization-options.md) stage\.
+1. For each account provisioned, it creates an AWS CodePipeline in the AFT management account, which will run to perform the \(next, global\) [Account customizations](aft-account-customization-options.md) stage\.

 1. Invokes the account customizations pipeline for each account provisioned \(and targeted\)\.